RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 in Deuteronomy 17:12-13, it is suggested that punishing people by death is a way of deterring others from committing the same crime: "Everyone will hear about it and be afraid to act so arrogantly."
 However, there were also systems in place to protect people who had broken the law unintentionally,

 in order that they received a fair trial.
 Numbers 35:11-24 talks about ‘cities of refuge’: places where people who have committed manslaughter can seek asylum to escape vengeance at the hands of an angry mob and instead wait for the religious leaders to decide their fate.

 In the Book of Romans in the New Testament, St Paul writes that "the authorities that exist have been established by God" (Romans 13:1).
 This suggests that the government of a country has been put there by God, and therefore has a God-given duty to punish criminals on behalf of the society they govern.

 When thinking about the purpose and methods of punishment today, many Christians give the most weight to Jesus’ example and teaching.
 He famously quoted the ‘eye for an eye’ verse from Leviticus which encouraged a purely revenge/retribution approach and suggested there were other ways of dealing with wrongs, by choosing love, expressed in mercy and forgiveness.
-Look up the Sermon on the Mount in Matthew 5 for more details.
+The Sermon on the Mount, in Matthew 5, has some excellent teachings on this issue.